vboussange/EcoEvoModelZoo.jl/README.md

 ## Contributing
-Please reach me out if you are interested in this project!
+Please reach out if you are interested in this project!
 <!-- We encourage contributions of new models and documentation. -->

 ### Share a new model